25 Food Allergy Accommodations to Include in your 504 Plan.

 1. List which adult should accompany your child on school outings.
 A parent or approved ‘representative’ will be allowed to go on all field trips or your child must be with the teacher on field trips.
 Teachers must carry cell phones on all field trips.

-2. Bus driver knows how to administer EpiPen. (or designated someone)
+2. Bus driver knows how to administer EpiPen. (or designated person)

 3. The bus must pull over and call 911 and remain with your child if EpiPen is administered on the bus.